 Depression and other anxiety issues affect people of all different backgrounds and ages.
 Currently, close to 25 million Americans suffer from depression each year.
 Although the number of people suffering from depression and other similar mental health issues is large, the amount of awareness of such issues is not at a point where many people know how to cope with them.
 The Counseling Center at NC State has programs and services for all students throughout the school year, teaching them about depression and other serious mental health issues.
 Through efforts such as the Break the Silence 5k, many of these services can reach larger audiences and can positively impact and educate more students.

-The Break the Silence race has had over 800 participants over the past two years, and this year, we are looking for even more.
+The Break the Silence race has had hundreds of participants each year, and this year, we are looking for even more.
 Our group wants to be a voice for all people interested in bettering the mental health resources on NC State campus and in the Raleigh community.
 The Break the Silence is not just a race, but also a voice for suicide prevention and mental health awareness.
 As a united voice, we can make a significant difference in serious mental health fields and help our community progress towards a better future.